-We’ve been having tons of fun exploring rainbows lately with activities such as Color Matching Rainbow and Fine Motor Rainbow Towers, along with plenty of time spent enjoying the amazing rainbows outside.
+We’ve been having tons of fun exploring rainbows lately with activities like this one, along with plenty of time spent enjoying the amazing rainbows outside.

 One positive aspect of all the rain we have in the Pacific Northwest, is the fact that it tends to lead to some pretty awesome rainbows.

 This week, when my 4 year old asked me to draw with him, I decided to introduce a variation of an easy art activity that I did as a child.

 The result?
 A simple way to create rainbow art, that toddlers and preschoolers will enjoy just as much as the older kids.